Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: Multipartite communication with bounded Distinguishability or Antidistinguishability

 We consider a multipartite communication scenario that comprises $N$ senders, denoted by $S_i,~ i \in \left[N\right]$ and one receiver.
-Here $[N]$ represents the set $\{1,2,\cdots,N\}$.
+Here $[N]$ represents the set $\{1,2,...,N\}$.
 Each sender $S_i$ receives an input $x_{i}\in \left[n_{x_{i}}\right]$ and independently communicates a message to the receiver depending on the input.
 The senders are not allowed to communicate among themselves.
 Receiver is also given an input $y\in\left[n_{y}\right]$.
 Depending on all the received messages and the input $y$, the receiver provides an output $z\in [n_z]$.
-The constraint of the task lies in the communicated message such that the probability of distinguishing (or anti-distinguishing) the inputs of each sender is bounded by some value.
-This communication scenario gives rise to correlations between senders and the receiver which can be fully characterized by the operational probabilities of the form $p(z|\vec{x},y)$ where $\vec{x}=(x_1,\cdots,x_N)$ describes a collection of inputs from all the senders.
+The constraint of the task lies in the communicated message such that the probability of distinguishing (or antidistinguishing) the inputs of each sender is bounded by some value.
+This communication scenario gives rise to correlations between senders and the receiver which can be fully characterized by the operational probabilities of the form $p(z|\vec{x},y)$ where $\vec{x}=(x_1,...,x_N)$ describes a collection of inputs from all the senders.
+It is worth noting that we consider a general scenario for the subsequent discussion in this section.
+However, all the explicit scenarios we analyze to demonstrate quantum advantages involve a fixed input on the receiver's end.

-The distinguishability (or anti-distinguishability) of each sender $S_i$'s input is upper bounded by $D_i$ (or $A_i$). \begin{definition}[Distinguishability of inputs] The distinguishability of a collection of inputs $\{x_i\}_{x_i=1}^{n_{x_i}}$ is said to be bounded by $D_i$ if they satisfy where the input $x_i$ is assumed to be sampled from the distribution $\{q_{x_i}\}_{x_i}$ and $z_i$ denotes the outcome of measurement $M$. \end{definition} This essentially says that, corresponding to an output $z_i$ the best guess of input $x_i$ is the one which maximizes $q_{x_i} p\left(z_i|x_i,M\right)$ over the index $x_i$.
-Then maximize it over all possible measurements $M$. \begin{definition}[Anti-distinguishability of inputs] The anti-distinguishability of a collection of inputs $\{x_i\}_{x_i=1}^{n_{x_i}}$ is said to be bounded by $A_i$ if they satisfy \end{definition} Here the strategy is, corresponding to an output $z_i$, the best guess of input $x_i$ is the one that minimizes $q_{x_i} p\left(z_i|x_i,M\right)$ over the index $x_i$.
-Then minimize it over all possible measurements $M$.
+The distinguishability (or antidistinguishability) of each sender $S_i$'s input is upper bounded by $D_i$ (or $A_i$). \begin{definition}[Distinguishability of inputs] The distinguishability of a collection of inputs $\{x_i\}_{x_i=1}^{n_{x_i}}$ is said to be bounded by $D_i$ if they satisfy where the input $x_i$ is assumed to be sampled from the distribution $\{q_{x_i}\}_{x_i}$ and $o_i$ denotes the outcome of measurement $R$. \end{definition} This essentially says that, corresponding to an output $o_i$ the best guess of input $x_i$ is the one which maximizes $q_{x_i} p\left(o_i|x_i,R\right)$ over the index $x_i$.
+Then maximize it over all possible measurements $R$. \begin{definition}[Antidistinguishability of inputs] The antidistinguishability of a collection of inputs $\{x_i\}_{x_i=1}^{n_{x_i}}$ is said to be bounded by $A_i$ if they satisfy \end{definition} Here the strategy is, corresponding to an output $o_i$, the best guess of input $x_i$ is the one that minimizes $q_{x_i} p\left(o_i|x_i,R\right)$ over the index $x_i$.
+Then minimize it over all possible measurements $R$.